 I was inspired to write this post while watching my favorite TV show, the Walking Dead.
 My wife and I only watch one TV show and this one, while I know it doesn’t appeal to everyone, is great in my opinion.
 It isn’t that I believe that flesh eating zombies are in our future, but the writing is creative and the scenarios the characters face are exactly the same (minus the walking dead) as any apocalyptic vision you can imagine.
 Take out the zombies and imagine a world after an economic collapse or pandemic and you would have similar problems as the characters in this show I think.
-Regardless, I like the show and frequently get ideas from it.
-They have also been showing more actions the characters take this year as the characters go about surviving as best they can without many modern conveniences.

 I got the idea to write about makeshift grills from a recent episode.
 All cooking that happens in the Walking Dead is usually done over an open flame.
 If we have TEOTWAWKI we will all need to be more resourceful.
 Even if the whole world isn’t thrown for a SHTF loop, natural disasters like the 2011 Fukushima Tsunami victims pictured above demonstrate the need to improvise from time to time.
 Below are a series of photographs that I found illustrating several creative methods for cooking without the benefit of a stove top range or what we all might be faced with at some point and find ourselves cooking when the grid goes down.

 A lot of these images share common traits and those are a source of heat which is usually wood or charcoal, a fire containment device to hold the combustibles and a grilling surface.
 You can see the resourceful use of the shopping cart in this case.